 As a demonstration of the impulsive control strategy discussed earlier, consider the control case summarized in Table 2.
+The modal constants c are related to the relative state in nondimensional CR3BP coordinates via Eqs.
+(43) and (44) using the unity-normalization scheme given by Eq.
+(27) and its associated discussion.
 The initial motion is bounded but irregular, and the bounded trivial mode is targeted.
-The resulting relative motion is plotted in Figure 16.
-The uncontrolled trajectory is given in blue for two chief orbits, the target trajectory is in orange, and the controlled trajectory is given by the dashed line, with impulsive maneuver points marked by red dots.
-The chief is shown as a star.
-This figure is plotted in the rotating CR3BP coordinates, not the LVLH frame.
-The figure shows that the impulsive maneuver-based control strategy is successful in achieving the desired relative motion.
+The resulting relative motion is plotted in Fig. 16.
+The uncontrolled trajectory is given in blue for two chief orbits; the target trajectory is in orange; and the controlled trajectory is given by the z